HomeAfrican SafarisAfrican Safari Guide

 Ngorongoro Crater, Tanzania

-Africa is home to conservation parks and canyons, deserts and deltas, rivers and ravines that create an ideal canvas for a dream adventure across our best African safari countries.
+Africa is home to conservation parks and canyons, deserts and deltas, and rivers and ravines which create an ideal canvas for a dream adventure across our best safari countries.

-Focus is given to east and southern Africa, where unfathomable numbers of wildlife and breathtaking landscapes set the scene for an animal adventure some only dream of.
-A beach-and-bush endeavor intertwined with majestic waterfalls, tranquil lakes, and off-the-beaten-path activities makes planning an African safari not only exciting, but perhaps a little daunting, with options stretching from border to border.
+Focus is given to East and Southern Africa, where unfathomable numbers of animals and breathtaking landscapes set the scene for an adventure some only dream of.
+A beach-and-bush endeavor intertwined with majestic waterfalls, tranquil lakes, and off-the-beaten-path activities makes planning an African safari not only exciting but perhaps a little daunting, with options stretching from border to border.

-As an entire continent that captures the soul in so many ways, you can find our recommendations for the best African safari countries, with ideas of where to go within them.
+As a continent that captures the soul in so many ways, you can find our recommendations for the best African safari countries, with ideas of where to go within them.

 Overview